cornell-info1300-2025sp/class-20-cookie-banner/README.md

 8. Notice the `:hover` effect on the banner's `button` element

+9. Clean up the code

+    - remove `console.log` messages from JS
+    - remove the TODO: comments from HTML/CSS

+10. Validate the JS code

+    - validate the JS by rerunning the interactivity
+    - no errors == validated (codespace messages OK)

 ## VS Code and Development Server

 - **To Code**: Open this repository as a Codespace on GitHub.